WHAT IS PHENYLETHYLAMINE

 Finally, in 1879, researchers found a connection between PEA and phenylalanine, one of the 20 amino acids the body uses to synthesize proteins.
 They found that bacteria converted phenylalanine to PEA in circumstances where oxygen was low.

 However, it wasn’t until the 1900s that scientists found the real importance of PEA in our body chemistry.
-It turned out that Phenylethylamine played an important role in many functions relating to the brain, our mood, and behavior.
+It turned out that Phenylethylamine played an important role in many functions relating to the brain, our mood, and our behavior.

 These included the connection between DEA and depression,